New Orleans, LA | November 13, 2022

 SIGCIS CONFERENCE ORGANIZING COMMITTEE

-Morgan G. Ames, University of California, Berkeley
+Morgan G. Ames, University of California, Berkeley (SIGCIS Co-Vice-Chair of Meetings)

 Xiaochang Li, Stanford University